atcollab/at/docs/p/howto/Collective.rst

 then call the **WakeFieldPass** PassMethod.

 The wake field is applied by first uniformly slicing the full region occupied by the particles in the ct co-ordinate.
-Each particle is then attributed to a given slice, which is represented by a weight.
+Each particle is attributed to a given slice, which is represented by a weight.
 The mean position in x,y,ct is computed for each slice.
 The kick from one slice to the next (and the self kick for some cases) can then be computed by taking into account the differences in offsets of each slice.
-This total kick is computed and then the appropriate modification to x', y' or dp is then applied to each particle.
+This total kick is computed and the appropriate modification to x', y' or dp is applied to each particle.

 To take into account multi-turn wakes, the wake element has a **TurnHistory** buffer.
 Each turn, the mean x,y,ct and weight of each slice is recorded.
-After each turn, the array of ct values is increased by one circumference (to take into account the decay between turns).
-When the kick is computed, the full history of turns is used.
+At each turn, the array of ct values is increased by one circumference (to take into account the decay between turns).
+When the kick is computed, the full history of turns to ensure the total kick from all previous turns is considered.

 The package is organised as follows: